14 Northern Territory

 Land rights

-At issue is the fact that 51 per cent of the NT’s land mass is designated Aboriginal land over which the NT government has no control.
-Equally, Aboriginal people have limited control over their land because power in relation to decisions about Aboriginal land is vested in Aboriginal land councils[30] to act in the interests of traditional owners.
-This, said Parish, has resulted in a ‘largely unplanned system of separation of powers’, with no constitutional foundation, between the federal and NT governments.
+At issue is the fact that 51 per cent of the Northern Territory’s land mass is designated Aboriginal land over which the Northern Territory government has no control.
+Equally, Aboriginal people have limited control over their land because power in relation to decisions about Aboriginal land is vested in four Aboriginal land councils[35] to act in the interests of Traditional Owners.
+These limitations are created by the Land Rights Act, which was passed by the Australian Parliament in 1976.
+There are those who argue that the Land Rights Act vests far too much power in a limited number of people.
+Others argue that the Act affords vital protection from unscrupulous commercial exploitation of a vulnerable population.

-The Self-Government Act and ALRA are products of the Australian parliament over which the NT has no control.
+Both the Self-Government and Land Rights acts are creatures of the Australian Parliament over which the Northern Territory has no control.

 Federal representation

-Section 122 of the Commonwealth of Australia Constitution Act 1900 (UK) provides the NT with two senators and two members of the House of Representatives.
-This has been the case since 1975; however, ‘the legislation to enable this representation was the subject of great rancour, only passing the Commonwealth parliament following affirmation at a joint sitting of the two houses and subsequently surviving two High Court challenges’.[32]
+…the legislation to enable this representation was the subject of great rancour, only passing the Commonwealth Parliament following affirmation at a joint sitting of the two houses and subsequently surviving two High Court challenges.[36]

 Statehood

-The issue of whether the NT should be admitted as the seventh state of the Australian federation has been contentious for a variety of reasons.
-These include the relatively small population; negotiations with the federal government on terms and conditions of admission[34] under section 106 of the Constitution;[35] and internal wrangling within the NT about whether statehood is a priority, the mechanics of how to proceed and, at a very local level, whether residents will lose open speed limits and their annual cracker night.
-The latter two local issues were identified in NT-wide surveys undertaken by the Statehood Steering Committee and resulted in a dedicated fact sheet[36] explaining that these matters are not subject to Commonwealth laws and are the responsibility of the NT government.[37]
+The issue of whether the Northern Territory should be admitted as the seventh State of the Australian Federation has been contentious for a variety of reasons, including the relatively small population, negotiations with the Commonwealth government on terms and conditions of admission[38] under section 106 of the Constitution[39], internal wrangling within the NT about whether statehood is a priority and the minor but no less populist issue of whether citizens will lose their annual cracker night[40], which is celebrated on Territory Day (the anniversary of self-government), 1 July, each year.

-Now that a constitution for a state of the NT has been recommended by the statehood convention and endorsed by the NT parliament, do you agree that we should become a state?
+Now that a constitution for a state of the Northern Territory has been recommended by the statehood convention and endorsed by the Northern Territory parliament, do you agree that we should become a state?

-The ‘constitution’ referred to in the referendum question provided for the Premier to sack the Governor, which would render a Governor little more than a public servant and would potentially establish the state of the NT as a benign dictatorship.[39]
+The ‘constitution’ referred to in the referendum question provided for the Premier to sack the Governor, which would render a Governor little more than a public servant and would potentially establish the state of the Northern Territory as a benign dictatorship[42].

 Conclusions

-The NT enjoys a peculiar position in the Australian federation, but essentially functions as a state to the extent that the Self-Government Act allows.
-Friction arises – usually resulting in debates about ‘states rights’ – when the Commonwealth intervenes in NT matters, as was the case with the Euthanasia Laws Act 1997 and the Intervention.
+The Northern Territory occupies a peculiar position in the Australian Federation, but essentially functions as a state to the extent that the Self Government (Northern Territory) Act allows.
+Friction arises – usually resulting in debates about ‘states rights’ – when the Commonwealth intervenes in Northern Territory matters, as was the case with the Euthanasia Laws Act and the Northern Territory intervention.

-The NT is characterised by intergenerational Aboriginal disadvantage, giving rise to complex social problems requiring considered and enduring policy responses, which, in turn, require significant funding.
-Principal among these are generations of Territorians suffering from foetal alcohol spectrum disorder.
+The Territory is characterised by intergenerational Aboriginal disadvantage, giving rise to complex social problems requiring considered and enduring policy responses, which in turn require significant funding.
+Principal among these are intergenerational trauma, successive generations of young people suffering from foetal alcohol spectrum disorder (FASD) and an over-representation of Aboriginal people in the courts and gaols.

-Whether or not the NT becomes Australia’s seventh state is a matter for residents, the NT and federal governments.
+Whether or not the Territory becomes Australia’s seventh state is a matter for residents, the NT and Commonwealth governments.
 Key among the issues to be resolved is representation in the Australian parliament.
-At a broader level, recognition of Aboriginal people as the first inhabitants of the NT is a matter for both the NT and federal governments and will be crucial to any negotiations in relation to statehood.
+At a broader level, recognition of Aboriginal people as the sovereign inhabitants of the Territory is a matter for both the NT and Commonwealth governments and will be crucial to any negotiations in relation to statehood.

 References